pnnl/interflow/paper/paper.md

 ---
-title: 'flow: A Python package to organize, calculate, and evaluate cross-sectoral dependencies'
+title: 'interflow: A Python package to organize, calculate, and evaluate cross-sectoral dependencies'
 tags:
   - Python
   - energy-water-nexus